Health Care in Canada needs to see a pharmacist.

 While any pharmacare program will take time to implement, steps can be taken in the short-term to improve drug access.
 For instance, funding could be provided to provinces and territories to expand public drug coverage to those without coverage.
 Federal funding could also be used to improve and harmonize programs to limit out-of-pocket drug costs for patients – also known as catastrophic drug coverage – which are essential for patients with rare diseases or with limited coverage.
 A federal drug transfer, much like the current Canada Health Transfer, could be established to support this effort.

-We are urging political parties to prioritize drug access and coverage for all Canadians.
+We are urging political leaders to prioritize drug access and coverage for all Canadians.
 Timely and practical strategies to achieve this goal should include:

 - Expanding drug access to Canadians who are uninsured and underinsured by building on the effective mix of public and private drug plans already in place